How Did Adidas Grow Worldwide?

 Boost foam Revolutionary energy return

-Primeknit Seamless, lightweight uppers
+Primeknit Seamless lightweight uppers

 Torsion System Support for dynamic movement

-Climacool / Heat.RDY Breathable temperature management
+Climacool / HEAT.RDY Advanced temperature management

-Predator tech (football) Grip-enhancing strike zones
+Predator technology Grip-enhancing strike zones for football

 Why innovation fueled global growth